nathansamsel/mnist_neural_network/README.md

-# mnist_neural_network
+# A Neural Network for the MNIST Dataset
-A neural network to classify the handwritten digits 0-9 for the MNIST dataset.
+A neural network to classify the handwritten digits 0-9 in the MNIST dataset.

 ## Data